logo

 Fouling in the bottoms section of a primary fractionator will cause changes in the viscosity control of the circulating quench oil, loss of heat recovery, a decrease in dilution steam production, an increase in pump energy usage and poor filter operation, as well as many other issues.

-Stream characterisation
+Stream characterisation and benchmarking

 The primary fractionator is usually the first tower after the transfer line exchanger (TLE) or furnace.
 The primary functions of this unit are heat recovery and crude fractionation of the furnace effluent.
 Basic plant configurations vary widely from plant to plant, but most fractionators have a top stream, bottom stream and a light fuel oil stream.
 Due to the variability in design and operating conditions, a comprehensive approach to primary fractionator treatment and monitoring that includes the characterisation and benchmarking of the process streams was undertaken.
 Figure 1 shows the sampling points and summarises some of the tests undertaken on each of these streams.